Roth IRA vs 401K: Which is Right for You?

 9. thats an awesome picture

-10. Avatar Philip Taylor says:
+10. Philip Taylor Philip Taylor says:

 John.
 Honestly, I don’t think you can go wrong either way.
 Many things will change between now and retirement.
 Just make sure she keeps contributing to something.
 Some considerations: